ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

       size: '5Gi'
 ```

 The contents of the file should be easily understandable.
-A StackGres cluster with name `simple` will be created in the `default` namespace (none specified), with one StackGres instance (which will lead to one Pod), using the `latest` Postgres version --this is a handy shortcut you may use.
-StackGres will internally resolve this to the latest version available, and modify your CR to note the specific version used.
-For each Pod, a 5Gi _PersistentVolume_ will be created and attached to it.
+A StackGres cluster with name `simple` will be created in the `default` namespace, or any other namespace specified in the commands (like the example below), with one StackGres instances (which will lead to one pod), using the `latest` Postgres version.
+StackGres will internally resolve `latest` to the latest Postgres version available, and modify your CR to note the specific version used.
+For the pod, a 5Gi _PersistentVolume_ will be created and attached to it.

 ```bash
 kubectl apply -f simple.yaml -n stackgres sgcluster.stackgres.io/simple created
 ```

 This operation will take some around a minute.
-At the end, you will be able to see one instance (Pod) created on the default namespace.
+At the end, you will be able to see one instances (pod) created in the `stackgres` namespace.
 You can track the progress with:

 ```bash
 $ kubectl get pods -n stackgres --watch